Special Diets in CACFP Child Care Programs

 Operational Memos | Resources

 The Connecticut State Department of Education's (CSDE) Guide to Meal Modifications in CACFP Child Care Programs provides guidance on meal modifications for children and infants with special dietary needs, based on the federal nondiscrimination laws and U.S. Department of Agriculture (USDA) regulations.
-This guide applies to CACFP child care centers (including at-risk afterschool care centers and emergency shelters) and family day care homes.
+This guide applies to all CACFP child care facilities, including child care centers, Head Start centers, at-risk afterschool care centers, emergency shelters, and family day care homes.

 Guidance and Resources | Developing Policy and SOPs for Meal Modifications